Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/Web_Tiled_Layer/README.md

 ## About the data

-The basemap in this sample is provided by [Stamen Design](maps.stamen.com).
-Stamen publishes tiled services based on OpenStreetMap data with several unique styles applied.
+The basemap in this sample is provided by [ArcGIS Living Atlas of the World](https://www.arcgis.com/home/item.html?id=1e126e7520f9466c9ca28b8f28b5e500).
+ArcGIS Living Atlas of the World provides tiled services with several unique styles.

 ## Tags

-layer, OGC, Open Street Map, OpenStreetMap, stamen.com, tiled, tiles
+layer, OGC, tiled, tiles